-

 National Data Regulations

 The National Data Governance Interim Regulations of 2020 (the “National Data Regulations”) issued by the National Data Management Office deal mainly with government-related data.
 Part 5 of the National Data Regulations, however, deals with personal data protection and is stated to apply to all entities in KSA that process personal data in whole or part, as well as all entities outside KSA that process personal data related to individuals residing in KSA.
-The legal status of the National Data Regulations remains slightly unclear at the time of writing and it is not clear if they are being actively enforced.
-No sanctions for breach are specified, which is unusual for a law which is intended to be enforced.
-Clearly the potential scope of Part 5 is very extensive and, on the face of it, would catch numerous businesses with no local presence in the Kingdom, such as cloud service providers.
-Now that the PDPL has been published, we assume that the National Data Regulations are not intended to apply to private businesses in KSA.
+The legal status of the National Data Regulations was always quite unclear but in any case they have been superseded by the PDPL and its Regulations.
+Government entities are expected to comply with the National Data Regulations, although private sector entities are primarily governed by the updated PDPL and it should be noted that the National Data Regulations contain no sanctions for breach.

 Telecommunication and Internet of Things